Wild Wild West Sale

-After undergoing a 100-day gain test, 90 to 100 bulls are offered on the third Saturday of March (March 21 next spring), in partnership with fellow Colorado breeders: Mick Mieklejohn, and Andy Azcarraga, both of Colbran; and Drs.
-Jack Whittier and Dennis Lamm, both of Wellington.
+After undergoing a 100-day gain test, 120 to 130 bulls are offered on the third Saturday of March (March 19th, 2016, next spring), in partnership with a few cooperators like fellow Colorado breeders, Andy Azcarraga, of Collbran; and Dr. Jack Whittier of Wellington.
+Also Jacobsen Ranch of Cheyenne.
 “We invite a few cooperator herds that share our philosophy and mating recommendations,” he added.
-“Each year, about 50% of our cattle go to repeat buyers, mostly from Colorado, western Nebraska and southern Wyoming.”
+“Each year, about 50% of our cattle go to repeat buyers, mostly from Colorado, western Nebraska and Kansas, and southern Wyoming."

 Altenburg grew up on a dairy farm in Wisconsin, as one of six children.
 He earned a degree in Animal Science from the University of Wisconsin-Platteville, working weekends and summers in the bull barns at nearby American Breeders Service (ABS), part-time employment that led to a lengthy tenure with ABS.
 A few years ago, he made the transition to Genex CRI, where he presently serves as Associate Vice President of Beef Marketing.

 “I try to keep my position at Genex and my cattle operation separate.
 In my travels for Genex, I do have the opportunity to see Genex sires and their progeny so I know how to use many of those sires in our AI program,” he says.
 “I rely heavily on our ranch manager, Russ Princ, to handle the day-to-day decisions and responsibilities.”